Timothy C. Hain, MD • Page last modified: April 3, 2023

 So, the rational approach to Meniere's is to confirm your diagnosis, exhaust the medical treatment, and if things are really bad, go on to a destructive treatment (especially low-dose gentamicin).

 A full discussion is under the link.
-We recommend a try of betahistine in Meniere's because the cost/benefit ratio is reasonable.
+We recommend a try of betahistine in Meniere's because the risk/benefit ratio is reasonable, mainly because the risk is negligable.

 This is a homeopathic remedy, and therefore it is almost certainly a placebo.
 It is advocated for Meniere's disease, and nearly any ear condition.
 As a placebo, it has no side effects.